CfA-Library/Cite_Astro_Software/Guidelines.md

 We also recommend you add your own preferred bibtex entry in a small file in the root directory of your code.
 ASCL will also publish this, but best is to keep this as close to the code as possible.
-The *[CodeMeta](https://github.com/codemeta/codemeta)* project may in the end have the vehicle to contain such metadata.
 This file should ideally be named CITATION.md

+Including a file documenting the elements recommended by the *[CodeMeta](https://github.com/codemeta/codemeta)* project is also recommended.

 ## See also
 [AAS Policy Statement on Software](http://journals.aas.org/policy/software.html)